Special Public Program

 Join HSW tour leaders Lynne O'Connell and Beth Houston for a 90-minute walking tour to learn about the important role that Watertown played during the American Revolution.
 After the battles of Lexington and Concord in 1775, the Provincial Congress assembled in the town's Meeting House, making Watertown the seat of the Massachusetts government for 18 months.
 As a result, many prominent Revolutionary War figures boarded in town, including Paul Revere and Joseph Warren.

 There will be a $10 fee (cash or check only) for the tour.
 This program is open to the public, but registration is requested.
 For more information or to register, please contact Joyce at This email address is being protected from spambots.
 You need JavaScript enabled to view it..
-Note that this tour will be canceled in case of inclement weather.
+Note that this tour will be canceled in case of inclement weather, but is also being offered on May 24 and June 7, 2026.